valentinvogt/npde-summary/src/chapters/10.typ

 rewritten as
 $ frac(D u, D bold(v)) - eps Delta u = f quad upright(" in ") Omega $
 We will now approximate the material derivative by a backwards difference.
-It is easy to interpret that expression: the total change of $u$ in a timestep for a particle is the difference of the current $u^((j))$ at the particle's current position $bx$ minus the value of the previous function $u^((j - 1))$ at the particle's old position $Phi^(t_j , t_j - tau) bx$.
+It is easy to interpret that expression: the total change of $u$ in a time-step for a particle is the difference of the current $u^((j))$ at the particle's current position $bx$ minus the value of the previous function $u^((j - 1))$ at the particle's old position $Phi^(t_j , t_j - tau) bx$.
 We get a semi-discretization